 - ALWAYS ask to see the massage tables first if you’re getting a back or full body massage, as it will be mighty uncomfortable to squish your face directly against the table for a whole hour.
 Look for places with holes for your face and a comfortable lining (this also goes for places like the Philippines and Thailand, where most massages are not done in separate rooms but in a communal area with a flimsy curtain dividing patrons, if anything).

 - Please please please don’t forget to tip!
 Especially in southern Thailand and in Malaysia, many of the people who gave us massages were immigrants, and in my experience they often send most of their paycheck home to family.
-You can spare an extra $5 in local currency to make their night that much better, and take off some of that burden— especially if they exceeded your expectations.
+You can likely spare an extra $5 in local currency to make their night that much better, and take off some of that burden— especially if they exceeded your expectations.

 FAQ About Massages In Asia